croian/mouseless/mouseless_documentation.md

 Actions can be triggered either by a keydown event, or by a `tap` -- a downstroke and upstroke of the same key within `tap_threshold` milliseconds, uninterrupted by other keys.

-To specify a `tap` keybinding, simply add " tap" (note the space) after the keyname, e.g. `CommandLeft tap`.  `CommandLeft` on its own as a keybinding will cause the action to be triggered on the key downstroke.
+To specify a `tap` keybinding, simply add " tap" (note the space) after the keyname, e.g. `CommandLeft tap`.  `CommandLeft` on its own as a keybinding will cause the action to be triggered on the key downstroke (which can make interaction a bit snappier).

-**Note:** It is recommended you use a modifier key with " tap" for the `show_overlay` action, so that it does not interfere with normal keyboard usage.

 ### Using modifiers as...modifiers